miketout/VerusServicesSetup/S-NOMP.md

 sysctl -w net.core.somaxconn=1024
 ```

-Set the overcommet_memory feature to 1, to avoid loss of data in case of nut enough memory:
+Set the overcommit_memory feature to 1, to avoid loss of data in case of not enough memory:
 ```
 echo 'vm.overcommit_memory = 1' >> /etc/sysctl.conf
 ```